Valletta

 A couple of videos shot by Martin Ciantar and uploaded to the Facebook nostalgia group ‘Malta Lura fil Passat’ show what Valletta looked like all the way back in 1992.

-The video above shows people going round their daily business around Malta’s capital city in their very distinctive 1980s and 1990s styled outfits.
+The video above shows people going round their daily business around Malta’s capital city in their very distinctive 1980s- and 1990s-styled outfits.
 It was likely shot some time during the summer as traditional festa decorations can be observed.
 A lot more horse drawn carriages patiently waiting for tourists can also be seen.

 But the highlight of the video is the footage of the extremely busy street market alongside Merchant’s Street.
-The market used to see the selling all kinds of different goods but today restaurants are instead found where it was once stood.
+The market used to see the selling all kinds of different goods but today restaurants are found where it once stood.

 Do you remember Valletta looking like this?